 Dimension 5: Teaching Effectively

-Element Pointers Rating Scale
+Element Pointers

 5.9 Teachers use approaches that reflects known best practice in language acquisition.
 Assist teachers to access regular professional development in relation to best practice in language teaching.
 Ensure that teaching programs, and teaching in classrooms, consistently demonstrate elements of best practice in language learning, including: challenging students to speak and write in the target language in ways that are correct and appropriate for the purpose and audience reflecting language nuances in their communication of the language providing ample experiences of the language and of the associated culture(s) to develop socio-cultural awareness specific to the language creating an environment where learners are constantly exposed to the target language and culture ensuring students listen to, view and respond to stimuli provided in the community language.
-We do this well.
-We need to work on this.

-Dimension 6: Engaging Students in Purposeful Learning Element Pointers Rating Scale 6.1 Students have a clear understanding of the goals for their learning.
+Dimension 6: Engaging Students in Purposeful Learning Element Pointers 6.1 Students have a clear understanding of the goals for their learning.
 Provide opportunities for students to discuss their goals and give examples of what they have been taught.
 Assist students to develop realistic and achievable learning goals based on an understanding of the reasons why they are learning the language and the advantages this provides them with.
 Ensure that each lesson begins with clear identification of the learning intentions and success criteria for the lesson.
 Schedule regular opportunities for students, parents/caregivers and teachers to discuss their learning goals and how they are progressing towards them.
 Keep records of students' learning goals.
-We do this well.
-We need to work on this.
 6.2 Students are actively engaged in leaning.
-Provide learners with the opportunity to learn skills to take responsibility for their own learning.
-Structure lessons that. encourage and promote the active involvement of all learners in exploring, investigating, reflecting, communicating and self-discovery.
+Provide learners with the opportunity to learn skills to take responsibility for their own learning Structure lessons that encourage and promote the active involvement of all learners in exploring, investigating, reflecting, communicating and self-discovery.
 Enable students to participate in planning activities and employ a wide range of personally appropriate strategies to accomplish tasks.
 Ensure teachers' lesson plans reflect opportunities for extension activities for some students and different tasks for different levels of student achievement.
 Empower students to make decisions about the next steps in their own learning in collaboration with others.
-We do this well.
-We need to work on this.

-Dimension 6: Engaging Students in Purposeful Learning Element Pointers Rating Scale 6.3 Students are given the opportunity to apply their learning in the real-life contexts.
+6.3 Students are given the opportunity to apply their learning in the real-life contexts.
 Create learning environments where learners are constantly exposed to the target language and culture in real life situations, making regular use of modern technology, current newspaper and magazine articles and community facilities.
 Provide learners with opportunities to participate in the use of the target language in a wide range of activities, such as using the language in social interaction related to the task of problem solving, e.g., meeting new people, making arrangements, making decisions, obtaining and discussing public and private information.
 Organise out-of-classroom experiences such as excursions, attend festivals etc. where students have the opportunity to use target language.
 Ensure learning resources, such as textbooks, are relevant to the contemporary Australian context.

-We do this well.
-We need to work on this.
-6.4 Student learning provides opportunity for the demonstration of values such as caring, citizenship, fairness, respect and responsibility.
+Dimension 6: Engaging Students in Purposeful Learning Element Pointers 6.4 Student learning provides opportunity for the demonstration of values such as caring, citizenship, fairness, respect and responsibility.
 Ensure that the teaching/learning program includes specific reference as to how values such as caring, citizenship, fairness, respect and responsibility will be taught.
 Assist all teachers in the school to develop a common understanding of the necessity to include teaching of values in their lessons, and discuss how they can model these values in their teaching.
 Provide students with explicit opportunities to learn language relevant to the expression of values.
 Expect students to demonstrate these values in their interactions with teachers, other students, and community members.
-We do this well.
-We need to work on this.